pre-commit/pre-commit-hooks/README.md

   - `--allow-missing-credentials` - Allow hook to pass when no credentials are detected.
 - `detect-private-key` - Checks for the existence of private keys.
+- `detect-datetime-raw-manipulation` - Check for raw manipulation of datetime.
 - `double-quote-string-fixer` - This hook replaces double quoted strings with single quoted strings.
 - `end-of-file-fixer` - Makes sure files end in a newline and only a newline.